 Set Up a Stress-Free Ceremony

 Create a casual setting for your ceremony by using benches.
 “These dark wood benches were a perfect accent to this laid-back mountain town!” notes Heather White Sherrill, director of operations for Brooke Keegan Special Events.
 “The beautiful floral accents gave an elevated feel and dressed up the setting perfectly for the couple-to-be.”

 Get Strategic With Lighting

 “The key to throwing a beautifully casual wedding is having the main focus on your family and friends, and making sure everyone is having the best time,” says Katie Raymo a senior event designer and marketing manager for Ryan Designs.
 A simple way to orchestrate a fun, warm environment is through lighting.
 “Simple bistro lighting and focal point chandeliers are an easy way to create an inviting atmosphere where people are sure to keep their feet moving,” Raymo explains.

 Cut Down the Guest List

 To make your event seem even more relaxed, opt for a smaller guest list to ensure a more comfortable environment.
-“Small gatherings with all of your closest friends make the event much more intimate,” says Roey Yohai, owner of Roey Yohai Photography, who captured this couple’s intimate ceremony and walk down the aisle.
+“Small gatherings with all of your closest friends make the event much more intimate,” says Roey Yohai, owner of Roey Yohai Studios, who captured this couple’s intimate ceremony and walk down the aisle.

 Serve Comfort Foods